mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 $$\forall j \in [n], \ \text{Det}(\boldsymbol{a}_{*,1}, \dots, \boldsymbol{a}_{*,j} + \boldsymbol{v}, \dots  \boldsymbol{a}_{*,n}) = \text{Det}(\boldsymbol{a}_{*,1}, \dots, \boldsymbol{a}_{*,j}, \dots  \boldsymbol{a}_{*,n}) + \text{Det}(\boldsymbol{a}_{*,1}, \dots, \boldsymbol{v}, \dots  \boldsymbol{a}_{*,n})$$

 Why do we wish the linearity of $\text{Det}$ to be an axiom?
-As we will see it holds that the volume of a two-dimensional parallelogram is linear with respect to the vectors that form its sides.
-Again, let's start with a parallelogram defined by the columns of the following matrix:
+Because it turns out that the volume of a two-dimensional parallelogram is linear with respect to the vectors that form its sides.
+To show this, let's start with a parallelogram defined by the columns of the following matrix:

 $$\boldsymbol{A} := \begin{bmatrix}a & b \\ c & d\end{bmatrix}$$

-where its determinant is $\text{Det}(\boldsymbol{A}) := ad - bc$.
 Let's say we multiply one of the column vectors by k to form $\boldsymbol{A}'$:

 $$\boldsymbol{A}' := \begin{bmatrix}ka & b \\ kc & d\end{bmatrix}$$

 Its determinant is

 $$\begin{align*}\text{Det}(\boldsymbol{A}') &:= kad - bkc \\ &= k(ad - bc) \\ &= k\text{Det}(\boldsymbol{A})\end{align*}$$

-We would like the generalized definition of a determinant to more than two dimensions to also follow this principle that multiplying one side by $k$ multiplies the entire area by $k$.

 Now let's consider another matrix formed by taking the first column or $\boldsymbol{A}$ and adding a vector $\boldsymbol{v}$: